seibert-media/automatix/README.md

 **AUTOMATIX_**_config-variable-in-upper-case_: Set or overwrite the corresponding configuration value.
 See **CONFIGURATION** section.
- Works only for string values!
+ Works only for string and boolean values!
+ String values (case-insensitive 'true' or 'false') are converted to `True` or `False` in Python, if the fields expects a boolean.
+ **All other values (int, float, dict, list, ...) are ignored!**

 **AUTOMATIX_TIME**: Set this to an arbitrary value to print the times for the single steps and the whole script, e.g. `AUTOMATIX_TIME=true`.